Bloc/portfolio-kami/_portfolio/04-blocipedia.md

 ## Results

-All user requirements were met.
+All user requirements were met and it was successfully launched on Heroku. https://intense-escarpment-81403.herokuapp.com/

 ## Conclusion